info-201a-au20/airbnb-covid-analysis/README.md

 * **What questions (from above) can be answered using the data in this dataset?**

     - We can analyze booking rate changes before and after pandemic.
 Then, we can take a look at house type and explore if they have any characteristics.
 We also compare country-by-country variation separately to infer how Airbnb was used in response to each country's response and situation during the pandemic.
 Additionally, we derive the average number of nights per user and analyze whether Airbnb's use for remote work is increasing.

+    - Each dataset has the basically same file that is *<calender>*, *<listings>*, *<neighbourhoods>*, *<reviews>*.

+* **calender.csv**, Information on whether or not the listing is available for booking and how much it is priced.
+* **listings.csv**, Contains information about the property and the host who owns the property.
+* **neighbourhoods.csv**, Contains property information based on its geolocation
+* **reviews**, numerical data how many reviews each property received and the rate.

+  - Basic information we can find out from the calendar which month's or week's price is high.
+It is possible to know the details of the registered properties and the correlation of features.

 ### Dataset 1: [Inside Airbnb, Seattle Washington, United States](http://insideairbnb.com/seattle/)
 ### Dataset 2: [Inside Airbnb, Tokyo, Japan](http://insideairbnb.com/tokyo/)